 Questions: How many hours, days, or months are needed to estimate the species richness and diversity of a given ecosystem using a camera trapping tool?
 What taxa are usually recorded (i.e. mammals, Aves etc.)?
 Does the temperature of the study period function as a covariate when predicting species richness?

-Methods: The PRISMA diagram (Figure 1) workflow describes the process of this meta-analysis.
+Methods: Provide a few sentences of what you did – searched WoS on X date etc…, The PRISMA diagram (Figure 1) workflow describes the process of this meta-analysis.
 A citation alert set up on Web of Science with key terms ensures that the review is up to date.

 Preliminary Results: Studies were selected from a scientific database (Web of Science) using the keywords: Camera Trap* AND Richness*, Camera* Trap* AND Diversity*, and Camera Trap* AND Rarefaction* Curve*.
 A total of 515 studies were selected, which resulted in 397 studies when duplicates were removed.
 Many of the papers were either long-term, wildlife monitoring studies or agricultural.
-However, every so often I came across studies involving aquatic ecosystems and coral reefs.
-143 studies were excluded on the basis of being: qualitative, an idea paper, a review, or focusing on one species.
-A study was automatically excluded if the paper was not written in English.
+However, infrequently there were some studies involving aquatic ecosystems and coral reefs and these were excluded.
+Other exclusion criteria included non-English, reviews, non-quantitative studies, or focussed on a single species.
 An entire paper was selected for the analysis if it contained the species richness/diversity and at least some sort of a measurement of time spam (hours, days, months, and/or camera trapping days), in addition to the number of records.
 If the study reported a measure of temperature, this was recorded; however, most studies did not.
 Thus, external research needs to be done in order to obtain climate data.
+THIS is all methods – rewrite and MOVE Up to that section… just list the prelim findings in results only.

 Future Direction: Currently data are being extracted from 252 full text studies.
 The aim is to finish this process in May, 2019 and start the statistical analysis.
 I hope to write the paper by September, 2019.